Pronation Vs Supination Foot – The Most Effective Method to Improve the Way Your Child Walks!

 Supination (or under-pronation) is the opposite of pronation and refers to the outward roll of the foot.
 Let’s take a look at an image of a child with supination.

-Keep in mind that when your children are growing up, that is the time when their posture will be determined for the rest of their lives, and it all begins with the foundation for their entire body, their feet!
+Keep in mind that when your children are growing up, that is the time when their posture is determined for the rest of their lives, and it all begins with the foundation for their entire body, their feet!

-Can the Right Pair of Shoes Improve Pronation and Supination?
+Can the Right Pair of Shoes Improve Your Child’s Pronation or Supination?

-Most definitely, but depending on the degree of pronation or supination that your child might have, you might also need to fit an orthotic inside the shoes.
+Most definitely, but depending on the degree of pronation or supination that your child has, you might also need to fit an orthotic inside the shoes.
 But it all starts with trying a pair of supportive shoes.

 What a Difference the Correct Types of Shoes Can Make!